Suryadeo Law College

 Suryadeo Law College or S.D.
 Law College is a Law school situated beside Lal Kothi Road, Karpoor Nagar, Katihar in the Indian state of Bihar.
 It offers 5 years integrated LL.B. course which is approved by Bar Council of India (BCI), New Delhi and affiliated to Purnea University.

 History

-Suryadeo Law College was established in 1982.
-Initially this college was affiliated to Lalit Narayan Mithila University, Darbhanga then it was affiliated to B.N.
+Suryadeo Law College was established in 1982. it was affiliated to B.N.
 Mandal University Madhepura.
-Presently it is under the affiliation of Purnea University.
+Presently it is under the affiliation of Purnea University from 2018.